oqtane/oqtane.framework/README.md

 - If you have already installed a previous version of Oqtane and you wish to do a clean database install, simply reset the DefaultConnection value in the Oqtane.Server\appsettings.json file to "".
 This will trigger a re-install when you run the application which will execute the database installation.

-- If you want to submit pull requests make sure you install the [Github Extension For Visual Studio](https://visualstudio.github.com/).
-It is recommended you ignore any local changes you have made to the appsettings.json file before you submit a pull request.
+- If you want to submit pull requests it is recommended you ignore any local changes you have made to the appsettings.json file before you submit a pull request.
 To automate this activity, open a command prompt and navigate to the /Oqtane.Server/ folder and enter the command "git update-index --skip-worktree appsettings.json"

 **Video Series**